When the rest of the world is silent, one voice can cause a storm.

-The current federal funding for the KCRP is not enough – people impacted by kidney cancer still need new treatment options, treatments that cause less intense side effects, methods for early cancer detection, biomarkers to guide treatment decisions, and better quality of life.
-Use your voice and tell your elected representatives why kidney cancer matters to you and how they can help unlock the cure by increasing funding for the KCRP and other institutions like the National Institutes of Health
+The current federal funding for the kidney cancer research is not enough – people impacted by kidney cancer still need new treatment options, treatments that cause less intense side effects, methods for early cancer detection, biomarkers to guide treatment decisions, and better quality of life.
+Use your voice and tell your elected representatives why kidney cancer matters to you and how they can help unlock the cure by increasing funding through key federal institutions.

-The House Committee on Appropriations is responsible for funding the federal government’s vital activities to keep the United States safe, strong, and moving forward.
-Your experience – your story – can help encourage the Committee to keep funding kidney cancer research!
-Send a personalized letter to the Committee’s Chairwoman, the Honorable Rosa L. DeLauro.
+The US Congress and Senate fund the federal government’s vital activities to keep the United States safe, strong, and moving forward.
+Your experience – your story – can help encourage our representatives to keep funding kidney cancer research!

 Whether you’re a patient, caregiver, family member, or friend, let your representatives know how kidney cancer affects you.
 Keep the kidney cancer community at the top of their minds and show them how important it is to continue funding research.
 Make the sample letter below your own then find your congressperson and use your voice!